svanderbleek/twpgtwp/README.md

 * LINEAL: A LINEAR-ALGEBRAIC λ-CALCULUS
 * A computational definition of the notion of vector space
 * Linear-algebraic lambda-calculus: higher-order, encodings, confluence
+* LEAN: An intermediate language based on graph rewriting
+* Graph Representation and Computation Rules for Typeless Recursive Languages
+* Correct and Optimal Implementations of Recursion in a Simple Programming Language
+* Addressed term rewriting systems: application to a typed object calculus
+* Tutorial introduction to the algebraic approach of graph-grammars
+* Minimal and Optimal Computations of Recursive Programs
+* An algebraic theory of graph reduction
+* Term graph reduction
+* DACTL: a computational model and compiler target language based on graph reduction
+* Equations and rewrite rules: a survey
+* A fully abstract semantics for concurrent graph reduction
+* Structured Combinators for Efficient Graph Reduction

 ## Binary Analysis